sssb1008/Getting-and-Cleaning-Data---Course-Project/Codebook.md

-Kindly refer README.txt and features.txt files in the original dataset to learn more about the feature selection for this dataset.
+Kindly refer README.txt and features.txt files in the original dataset to learn more about the features for this dataset.

-The steps followed in run_Analysis.R script to get to the final tidyData set as per the requirements of the project is as follows:

-Step 1.
-Merge the training and the test sets to create one data set.

-After setting the directory for the files, read into tables the data located in features.txt, activity_labels.txt, subject_train.txt, x_train.txt, y_train.txt, subject_test.txt, x_test.txt, and y_test.txt

-Assign column names and merge to create one data set.

-Step 2.
-Extract only the measurements on the mean and standard deviation for each measurement.

-Bind the data

-Step 3.
-Use descriptive activity names to name the activities in the data set

-Step 4.
-Appropriately label the data set with descriptive activity names.

-Use gsub function for pattern replacement to clean up the data labels.

-Step 5.
-Create a second, independent tidy data set with the average of each variable for each activity and each subject.
+Per the project instructions, we need to produce only a tidy data set with the average and standard deviation of each variable for each activity and subject.

+Salient Features of the Data Variables in the tidy_Data set:

-Per the project instructions, we need to produce only a data set with the average of each variable for each activity and subject.
+The final product "tidy_Data.txt" file is created with the average and standard deviation of each variable for each activity and each subject from the original data set.

+tidy_Data is a data.frame with 180 obs. of  81 variables

+** Subject id = integer subject ID that denotes the subject that performed the activity.

+** activityType = is factor variable that denotes the activity performed by a subject.
+There are 6 activities, namely: denotes the activity performed by the subject.
+There are six activites, listed here:

+WALKING
+WALKING_UPSTAIRS
+WALKING_DOWNSTAIRS
+SITTING
+STANDING
+LAYING

-Data have been labelled using descriptive names.They are as follows:
+** 79 other features cwere extracted from the original data based on the instuction to capture only mean and standard deviation data variables.
+Data have been labelled using descriptive names:

 prefix t is replaced by Time